AbinjithTK/necroOS/DEMO_VOICEOVER_SCRIPT.md

 ---

-## Opening (0:00 - 0:15)
+## Opening (0:00 - 0:20)
+*[Show GitHub repo or project logo]*

+"This is NecroOS - a horror-themed Windows 95 simulator built in just 2 weeks using Kiro AI.
+What would normally take months was completed with 95% test coverage and zero TypeScript errors."

 *[Show boot screen with BIOS text]*

-"Welcome to NecroOS - a Windows 95 simulator with a dark twist.
-What starts as nostalgic retro computing... doesn't stay that way for long."
+"Let me show you what makes this special."

 ---